Nickhill28/nickprofile/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Navigate to the right see a link:vercel.app visit that for live:Portfolio
+Navigate to the Deployed version [Hinick.in](https://hinickin.vercel.app)
 ## Available Scripts

 In the project directory, you can run: